AnilSathi23/AWS/Cloud Practitioner CLF-C02/CloudPractitioner.md

 You can create theree customer support cases using AWS support

-a) Account and billing
+-Account and billing
-b) Service limit increase
+-Service limit increase
-c) Technical support
+-Technical support

 You cannot create technical support cases if you have a Basic support plan.